Wasp Lifespan: How Long Do Wasps Live?

 • A mated female wasp is the only wasp that survives the winter.
 This female will seek out a secure area to spend the winter and will remain dormant until spring.
 If the queen survives her winter-long hibernation, then she will continue the colony.
 This cycle continues onward as each queen wasp only lives for a year.

 • Male wasps are incapable of stinging.
-Because the stinger and its venom are part of a female wasp’s reproductive system, only females are able to sting.
+Because the stinger and its venom are part of a female wasp’s reproductive system, only females can sting.

 • All wasps go through metamorphosis.
-No matter the species, all of them will go through the larva stage that eventually transforms into the resting pupa stage that allows them to transform into a adults.
+No matter the species, all of them will go through the larva stage, which eventually transforms into the resting pupa stage that allows them to transform into adults.

 About the Author